 Many of you know the story of my illness leading to the need for a lung transplant.
 Since receiving my transplant, I have had my share of ups and downs – a couple of illnesses have put me back in the hospital, but luckily I’ve been able to fight off the infections with the assistance of modern medicine and some great doctors.

 Here in eastern Iowa, the weather is turning cooler, bringing us into one of my favorite times of the year to ride a motorcycle.
 The weather is not desperately hot and is great for a relaxing ride.
 It’s not desperately cold, so you don’t have to bundle up like Nanook of the North to enjoy.
 Other parts of the country may have already passed the peak color turning season (you northern brothers and sisters), and you southern brethren may still have this to look forward to.
 Anyway, seeing the leaves change color is great and everyone should treat themselves to a “leaf run.”

 Fortunately we are close to the Mississippi … Continue Reading

 October 5, 2012 | By: Don Bova

 Editor’s Note: Don Bova has been with J&P Cycles as an Inventory Specialist in the J&P Cycles SuperStore in Ormond Beach, FL. since May 2007 Originally from Michigan, Don attended Wayne State University and Detroit College of Business.
 He brings to J&P Cycles his experience with marketing, cost accounting and supervising staff at 15 Miss Hawaiian Tropic International Pageants in addition to retail supervising and training.
 Don bought his first motorcycle in 1970 upon returning from Vietnam and has never looked back.
-He spent the next 14 years riding from last snow to first snow in Michigan, then eight years of TRYING to ride 12 months a year in … Continue Reading
+He spent the next 14 years riding from last snow to first snow in Michigan, then eight years of TRYING to ride 12 months a year in Dallas, … Continue Reading